Summary

 Colorful Output

-Terminal-based graphs with customizable colors (red, green, yellow, blue, magenta, cyan, grey, orange*, purple*).
+Terminal-based graphs with customizable graph colors and label colors (red, green, yellow, blue, magenta, cyan, grey, orange*, purple*).

 *: only for Truecolor Terminals